There are many initiatives we have in place including:

 Our venue caterers are keen to keep to give our visitors healthy options to enable healthy choices to be made by all and to source locally produced food, to keep our local businesses in business and keep our carbon footprint to a minimum.
 We have introduced meat free Mondays and no longer offer beef in the venue.

 As a venue we understand that conference & exhibitions can be highly sensory experiences.
 For anyone with sensory needs or just going through things it can be very overwhelming at times.
-That is why at The Brighton Centre we offer a dedicated quiet space with low lighting and soft furnishings for delegates or visitors that need to take some time out.
+That is why at the Brighton Centre we offer a dedicated quiet space with low lighting and soft furnishings for delegates or visitors that need to take some time out.
 Although this is not a compulsory space for conference organisers to use, we offer it as standard towards our commitment to well-being.

 No 11 - Sustainable Cities and Communities